ideal-lab5/pallets/pallets/drand/README.md

 - offchain workers
 - (optional - in case of smart contracts) Contracts pallet and drand  chain extension enabled

-We have included a node in this repo, [substrate-node-template](https://github.com/ideal-lab5/idn-sdk/tree/main/pallets/drand/substrate-node-template), that meets these requirements that you can use to get started.
+We have included an example [solochain](https://github.com/ideal-lab5/idn-sdk/tree/main/pallets/drand/examples/solochain) in this repo, that meets these requirements that you can use to get started.

 See [here](https://github.com/ideal-lab5/idn-sdk/blob/main/pallets/drand/docs/integration.md) for a detailed guide on integrating this pallet into a runtime.